 The event pin gives you output indication on the presence of configured events of interest, like voltage surge/sag, over-current, over-power.

-Configure the events of interest via the Arduino library, and get notifications by connecting these pins to any externally interruptible pin in your MCU.
+Configure the events of interest via the Arduino/Python library, and get notifications by connecting these pins to any externally interruptible pin in your MCU.
 Using the library, you can then query the board to find out which event occurred.

 While the board is powered by 3.3v, it includes a Vin pin (set it to your MCU voltage) and bi-directional level shifting on all IO pins, so you can use a 5v system or a 3.3v system without any modifications or need for level shifting.